iworks/simple-seo-improvements/readme.txt

 * Include meta robots in a date archive.
 * Allows the category prefix to be removed from the URL.
 * Allows the tag prefix to be removed from the URL.
+* Allows to set the "Max Image Preview".
+* Allows to set the "Max Snippet".
+* Allows to set the "Max Video Preview".

 == Installation ==